ubi-coro/ultralytics/labelling_tools/README.md

 If your input is a collection of sequential `.jpg` images, you can label each image in a sequential way. *You only need to pass the 1st image as input, the tool will automatically grab all following images.*

 > [!NOTE]
-> If you have only Event-Based recordings at hand, you can use [File to Video Application](https://docs.prophesee.ai/stable/samples/modules/core/file_to_video.html) of Metavision to convert the RAW data to AVI video.
+> If you have only event-based recordings at hand, you can use [File to Video Application](https://docs.prophesee.ai/stable/samples/modules/core/file_to_video.html) of Metavision to convert the RAW data to AVI video.

 The output contains two files:

-- an intermediate `.txt` file: a log file which records all the manual labeling actions on the bounding boxes, such as addition, deletion, resizing etc.
+- an intermediate `.txt` file: a log file which records all the manual labelling actions on the bounding boxes, such as addition, deletion, resizing etc.
 - a `.npy` file: the standard bbox format used in Metavision ML module, as explained in [this page](https://docs.prophesee.ai/stable/samples/modules/ml/bbox_txt2npy.html).

 ## QuickStart